 - Bridge by the Moose Visitor Center– Good for moose

-- North end of highway 89 before the Moran Junction: Good for bison and antelope
+- North end of Highway 89 before the Moran Junction: Good for bison and antelope in the afternoon light

 - Antelope Flats Road– Bison, Antelope, Coyotes, and Blue Birds

-- Moose Wilson Road– Moose, Bear, Owls, and more
+- Moose Wilson Road– Moose, Bears, and Owls.

 - Begin with sunrise at Schwabacher Landing from the iconic location discussed above.

 - Next head to both Moulton Barns off Antelope Flats Rd on Mormon Row.

 - After photographing the barns, follow Antelope Rd east and turn south towards Kelly.
 At Kelly head west and turn into the Gros Ventre Campground looking for Moose.

 - In the late morning, drive back to Schwabacher Landing but now stop at the first parking lot and follow the stream about 1/4 mile for another landscape shot of the Tetons as well as the beaver dam and possible moose.

 - Try lunch in Dorans; the Italian restaurant is very good as are the sandwiches and cookies at the deli.